JosephJamesCoop/Develop-Horiseon/README.md

-# name of application
+# Name of Application
 Develop-Horiseon

-# contirbutors
+# Contirbutors
 Presetup by UofO bootcamp - modified and simplified by Joseph Cooper

-# brief Description of application
+# Brief Description of Application
 Advertisement page for web marketing company, Horiseon.

-# Technology used
+# Technology Used
 HTML
 CSS